Important Global Message

 Annually the ME submits toxicology data from its cases to the Florida Department of Law Enforcement (FDLE) through the Medical Examiner Commission, which collects similar data from each of the state's ME offices and publishes its "Drugs in Deceased Persons Report."
 This report allows the public, the law enforcement community, and public health officials to identify the drugs that are found in deceased persons, these drugs sometimes being the cause of death.
 This report has been instrumental in the state's recent efforts to close "pill mills" and provide better regulations over the prescribing of certain medications.

-The ME works with a number of local agencies in efforts to guide youthful offenders into more positive lifestyles.
-These agencies include the GATE Program and the Boot Camp Program sponsored by the Miami-Dade Corrections Department.
+The ME works with a number of local agencies, such as the GATE program, in efforts to guide youthful offenders into more positive lifestyles.

-With the cost of standard funerals running into the thousands of dollars, the county offers the Public Interment Program (PIP) to assist families with final disposition arrangements.
-The PIP operates under the direction of the ME and handles more than 800 cases each year.
+With the cost of standard funerals running into the thousands of dollars, the county offers the Indigent Cremation Service (ICS) to assist families with final disposition arrangements.
+The ICS operates under the direction of the ME and handles more than 800 cases each year.